machine learning +

 Environment ready

-What’s the simplest way to keep your graph alive when a node fails?
-Wrap the risky operation in try/except and return a meaningful error message instead of crashing.
+The simplest way to keep your graph running when a node fails is to wrap the risky call in try/except and return a helpful message instead of crashing.

-Here’s a node that calls an external API.
-We’ll simulate an unreliable service that sometimes times out or refuses connections.
-The safe_fetch_node function catches both error types and returns a useful message the LLM can reason about.
+Below is a node that talks to an outside API.
+We fake an unreliable service that sometimes times out or drops the connection.
+The safe_fetch_node function catches both error types and hands back something the LLM can reason about.

 def call_external_api(query: str) -> str: